zoobox-cyber/zoobox/README.md

 #     zoobox/setup.sh
 #
 #   User input necessary
-#     After a few minutes, the installation of
+#     At the end of the installation process, installing
 #     lightdm triggers an event requiring user input.
 #     On the first popup window, select 'OK' by pressing ENTER.
 #     On the second popup window, select lightdm.